ThamerMahmoud/Firewall-Policy-Manager/README.md

 After Running the file you will see the the GUI interface

   1. Add your username and passwork and remove the FO mark
+     ## Note: you can add your username and password in the script and use the FO check box instead of add them every time